Forest Walk at Hatfield Forest, Takeley, Essex

 Look out for plants in the Gravel Pit area, such as tormentil (in this picture), early hair-grass, harebell and mouse-ear hawkweed.
 Green woodpeckers often feed on yellow meadow ants on the edge of Spittlemore Coppice.

-Bearing left skirt around the edge of Spittlemore Coppice.
-Continue downhill, looking out for large disused badger sets (8), now colonised by rabbits as well as large ant hills, which are home to the yellow meadow ant.
-Cross Shermore Brook using the horse bridge (9).
+Bearing left, skirt around the top of the sweet chestnut plantation, aiming for a gap in the trees.
+Continue downhill across the hummocky ground, looking out for large disused badger sets, now colonised by rabbits, as well as large ant hills, which are home to the yellow meadow ant.
+Cross Shermore Brook using the small wooden bridge.

 Old London Road